 Hogan Lovells (Düsseldorf): Clemens Plassmann; associates: Felix Banholzer, Agathe Michel-de Cazotte

-Maikowski & Ninnemann (Berlin, München): Gunnar Baumgärtl, Felix Gross, Dirk Gruppe (all patent attornies)
+Maikowski & Ninnemann (Berlin, München): Gunnar Baumgärtel, Felix Gross, Dirk Grupe (all patent attorneys)

 Regional Court Düsseldorf, 4a Civil Chamber